MeriemMojaat/Estab-Deal/README.md

 A web-based platform developed for ESPRIT students to exchange unused clothing and items, encouraging sustainable habits and reducing waste through a point-based barter system.

 # 🌍 Project Vision
-Estab'Deal is more than just a clothes-swapping site — it’s a step toward sustainability.
+Estab'Deal is more than just a clothes-swapping site, it’s a step toward sustainability.
 The platform enables students to recycle and repurpose unused clothing and items instead of discarding them.
 It promotes conscious consumption and supports SDG 12: Responsible Consumption and Production.

 # 🧩 How It Works
 👕 Students upload photos and descriptions of unused items.